saantiaguilera/gradle-api-easy_publish/README.md

 }
 ```

-If a module has specific values, they will be used instead of the globals!
+If a module has declared X values, they will be used instead of the globals!
 You can play with both of them, using some in the global configurations and others more specific in each module.

 ### Run!